Why Your Flight to Tokyo Goes Over Alaska

 Future Developments

-Route optimization continues advancing:
+Route optimization keeps advancing:

 Free Route Airspace